GameFoundry/bsf/Documentation/Manuals/Native/utilities.md

 ~~~~~~~~~~~~~

 # Events {#utilities_e}
-@ref BansheeEngine::TEvent<RetType, Args> "Events" allow your objects to expose events that may trigger during execution.
+@ref bs::TEvent<RetType, Args> "Events" allow your objects to expose events that may trigger during execution.
 External objects interested in those events can then register callbacks with those events and be notified when they happen.
 They are useful because they allow two objects to communicate without necessarily knowing about each other's types, which can reduce class coupling and improve design.

 When creating an event, all you need to do it specify a format of the callback it sends out, for example:
 ~~~~~~~~~~~~~{.cpp}